markdom/specification/1.0/markdom.md

 An [*ordered Markdom list block*] has a mandatory integer parameter `startIndex` and a sequence of [*Markdom list items*] named `items`.

-Valid values of the `startIndex` parameter are non-negative integers.
+Valid values of the `startIndex` parameter are positive integers.
 The value of the `startIndex` parameter is the index of the first item in the `items` sequence.
 Following items in the `items` sequence have successive indices.

 The `items` sequence shouldn't be empty.